Category Archive: Italy travel

 -

-Impressions of Sicily: The Dazzling Beauty of Monreale Monreale - An art historical treasure of the first order Monreale is a small town set in a rather striking hilltop location just inland from Palermo.
-It is famous for ...
+Monreale Cathedral in Sicily Monreale cathedral - an art historical treasure of the first order.
+Monreale is a small town set in a rather striking hilltop location just inland from Palermo.
+It is famous ...
 Read More